Zaltarba/blog/_posts/2023-07-08-Bayesian-article.md

 ---
-layout: Bayesian statistics project
+layout: post
 title:  How to cluster time series within a bayesian framework
-categories: Academic project
+categories: [Academic project]
+excerpt: The purpose of this project is to group a set of time serie ...
 ---

 # A model-based clustering of multiple time-series algorithm